About Green and Profitable Expert Shel Horowitz

 In 1972, at age 15, he was involved in a community group that opposed a nuclear power plant proposed for two miles north of New York City (a proposal that the utility company quickly withdrew).
 A veteran of the 1977 Seabrook occupation, his first book, written when he was only 22, was about why nuclear power makes no sense.
 Following the Fukushima disaster of 2011, Shel updated that book for the Japanese market.

 Much more recently, Shel’s e-book, Painless Green: 111 Tips to Help the Environment, Lower Your Carbon Footprint, Cut Your Budget, and Improve Your Quality of Life-With No Negative Impact on Your Lifestyle, shows consumers easy and affordable ways to go green.
-His Down to Business webzine was one of the first business publications to have a regular section on sustainability.
-His eighth book, Guerrilla Marketing Goes Green: Winning Strategies to Improve Your Profits and Your Planet, was #1 Environmental category bestseller on Amazon, and has made the category bestseller list at least 30 times.
+His Down to Business webzine (established in 1997) was one of the first business publications to have a regular section on sustainability.
+His eighth book, Guerrilla Marketing Goes Green: Winning Strategies to Improve Your Profits and Your Planet, was #1 Environmental category bestseller on Amazon, and made the category bestseller list at least 34 different months.

 Living in Western Massachusetts since 1981, Shel has been married to novelist D. Dina Friedman since 1983.
 Daughter Alana was born in 1987, and son Rafael followed in 1992.
 Shel and Dina have lived since 1998 in a restored 1743 antique colonial farmhouse in Hadley, Massachusetts, which they solarized in 2001.
 Shel thinks it might be the oldest solar home in the country.